Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 ## Remove ROCm
 **You can skip this step if you haven't installed ROCm yet**

-It's preferrable to do a fresh Ubuntu reinstall instead of removing ROCm, but if for some reason you still need to remove ROCm then follow the steps bellow:
+It's preferrable to do a fresh Ubuntu reinstall instead of removing ROCm;
+if for some reason you still need to remove ROCm, follow the steps bellow:
 1. Run ```sudo apt autoremove rocm-dkms```
 2. Make sure that all packages are removed under */opt/rocm-x*
 3. Remove any other additional packages you installed explicitly with ```sudo apt remove --purge```.
 To find relevant packages, you can use `sudo dpkg -l | grep -E 'hsa|hip|llvm|rocm|rock'`.